What The 2020 Election Is All About

 Every election is determined by who goes to the polls.
 This year, the shape of the electorate is harder to discern than ever, because it's likely we'll see a historically large number of voters.
 Democrats hope it's like 2018, when turnout surged among Democratic-leaning groups: Latinos, young voters and, especially, college-educated women.

 Trump, on the other hand, is counting on being able to bring out many more of his core voters — the white working class — who did not show up in 2016.
 He's using his massive campaign apparatus, including social media, to identify them and try to persuade them to turn out.
-There was skepticism that Barack Obama could replicate the turnout among key parts of his base when he ran for re-election, but the turnout rate for black voters increased from 2008 to 2012.
-And since the overall turnout rate in 2016 was about 60%, both sides have more potential voters to tap.
+There was skepticism that Obama could replicate the turnout among key parts of his base when he ran for reelection, but the turnout rate for black voters increased from 2008 to 2012.
+And because the overall turnout rate in 2016 was about 60%, both sides have more potential voters to tap.

 Also, while the electorate continues to get younger, browner and more female, a lot of those voters live in the wrong states as far as Democratic hopes at winning go.
-In other words, it doesn't matter as much if there's is a huge surge in turnout in California and New York (two states where Hillary Clinton got one-fifth of all her votes from); it matters who shows up in Michigan, Pennsylvania and Wisconsin.
+In other words, it doesn't matter as much if there's a huge surge in turnout in California and New York (two states where Hillary Clinton got one-fifth of all her votes from); it matters who shows up in Michigan, Pennsylvania and Wisconsin.
 In Michigan and Pennsylvania, white, working-class voters make up 56% of eligible voters; in Wisconsin, it's 61%.

-And that is why Democrats are spending so much energy on voter-registration drives and on fighting voter suppression efforts by Republicans.
+And that is why Democrats are spending so much energy on voter-registration drives and on fighting voter-suppression efforts by Republicans.
 Ballot access is a top priority for Democrats.
 It was among the first priorities they focused on when they took over the majority in the House in 2019.

-Note: An earlier version of this story incorrectly said George H.W.
-Bush and Jimmy Carter are the only two incumbent presidents to have lost in the last 30 years.
-The time period is 40 years.